Art & Design Technology

 Projects undertaken include themes such as self-portraiture, still-life drawing, painting, sculpture, ceramics, computer aided design, block printing, lino cutting, and collage.
 Activities are further enhanced by visits to galleries and the chance to attend art clubs and workshops and take part in regular exhibitions.

 In Design and Technology, pupils will learn to design and construct objects and products, which are both functional and visually stimulating.
 We will learn to become creative problem solvers and inventors by identifying a range of concepts and practices related to engineering, product design and other exciting creative industries.

 Our pupils will experience a wide range of tools and processes involving resistant materials whilst in the workshop ranging from traditional wood working and planning on the drawing board, through to complex mechanisms, advanced computer aided design and 3D printing.

-Whilst studying ADT pupils will learn to think and be creative and present and explore ideas in new and challenging ways.
-Fundamentally, pupils
+Whilst studying ADT pupils will learn to harness their creativity and to explore ideas in new and challenging ways.